reytech-dev/redpanda-krakend-k8s-poc/README.md

 1. Create new application in Auth0 ("Regular Webapp")
 2. Follow the instructions [here](https://auth0.com/docs/flows/call-your-api-using-resource-owner-password-flow)
 3. Replace the above krakend.json config.
-Replace YOUR-AUDIENCE, YOUR-CLIENT-ID, YOUR-CLIENT-SECRET with the data from your Auth0 application
+Replace YOUR-AUDIENCE, YOUR-CLIENT-ID, YOUR-CLIENT-SECRET, YOUR-TOKEN-ENDPOINT with the data from your Auth0 application
 ```json
 {
   "version": 2,